dzackgarza/Notes/Class_Notes/2020/Talks/GSTopology/Talk 2 Morse Theory/MorseTheoryNotes.md

 Moral: rigid, complex-analytic.

 > Very rigid: uncountably many distinct biholomorphism Stein manifolds that are smooth $\eps\dash$small perturbations of $B^n_\CC$.
-So we study them up to deformation of structure, i.e. homotopy.
+So we study them up to deformation of the manifold, i.e. homotopy of the space of structures.

 **Definition (a)**:
 $M^{2n}$ complex-analytic, *properly embedded* in some $\CC^N$ (biholomorphically, can take $N = 2n+1$) such that complex structure is inherited from ambient space.